cemsbv/GeoProfile/docs/tree/getting_started.rst

 .. code-block::

-    pip install geoprofilecore[map, gef]
+    pip install geoprofile[map, gef]

-To skip the installation of the `GeoProfileCore` library, in case you do not need it (e.g. only use pure plotting), run:
+To skip the installation of the `GeoProfile` library, in case you do not need it (e.g. only use pure plotting), run:

 .. code-block::

-    pip install geoprofilecore
+    pip install geoprofile

 Than you can import proficore as follows:

 .. ipython:: python

-    from geoprofilecore.column import Column
+    from geoprofile.column import Column
-    from geoprofilecore.profile import Section
+    from geoprofile.profile import Section

     import numpy as np
     import plotly.io as pio